 If you need to open up a new bank account in the name of the trust, you generally have discretion to choose whichever local institution you prefer—a bank in Anaheim or some other convenient location in Orange County.
 This is true unless the terms of the trust specifically dictate where the assets should be kept.

+One of your first orders of business should be to take control of the Bank Accounts During a Trust Administration.
 Interested in staying up to date on all of the latest news and tips about administering an estate in California?
 We encourage you to find and follow us on Facebook!
 And if you are in charge of implementing a trust, contact our office to find out how we can help.